-We have decided to perform a social experiment on ourselves!
+We decided to perform a social experiment on ourselves.

 Not very long ago, we thought our life would continue along in a fairly predictable way.
 We had a lovely home in Victoria, Australia; complete with kids, pets, family, friends, and money was not tight.
 However, my husbands work was an ever increasing shadow of overwhelming stress.
 He was anxious, angry, and stressed to the max!!

 It was affecting his health, and all of our family was feeling the strain.
 Ross and I knew that the life we dreamed of, the kind of family we dreamed of being, was not possible under those conditions.
 It was very hard to jump into the unknown.
 He had been in the same work for 11 years, and it was frightening to try and imagine something different.
 Also, at the time i was pregnant with baby no.5!

 A quote I have always remembered is from the movie "You've Got Mail".
 In contemplating the closure of her beloved book shop, Kathleen Kelly feels like a failure.
 Her Aunt Birdie tells her that it is not failure but bravery, because "...you are daring to imagine that you could have a different life".

 Did we have the courage to make the jump, to dare to imagine a different life?

 So next came the question, what would the ideal life look like for our family?
 Definitely it would include travel.
 Adventurous, off the beaten path, life changing kind of travel!

 Ross and I had been adventurous travelers in our young married days, but it had been a long time, and now we have kids.
 Lots of them!
 Beautiful, imaginative, creative children...who have a tendency to whine incessantly, loudly, on any drive longer than 15 minutes, and who fight, cry, and challenge our patience no end.
 Add to that the recent and difficult birth of baby no.5 and it seemed like a mad idea!